The Press Corps

 The Press Corps offers in-school arts criticism residencies that introduce students to the basics of arts criticism and structuring a review.
 Our curriculum aligns with 21st century learning standards and builds students' creative, critical thinking, and communication skills.

 Interested in having an upcoming event reviewed by the TeenTix Newsroom?
 Send press releases, pitches, and requests to the Teen Editorial Staff for consideration: [email protected].

 TeenTix works with several media outlets to amplify the voices of our teen writers.
 See HERE to see teen writing featured outside the TeenTix blog.

 To become a Media Partner and feature teen writing on your publication, contact the Press Corps Manager, Mariko Nagashima: [email protected].

 ABOUT THE PRESS CORPS MANAGER

-Mariko Nagashima is the new TeenTix Press Corps Manager!
-She’s the former Editor of SeattleDances, a website that covers all the dance-happenings in Seattle.
-She’s so excited to be part of the re-launch of the Press Corps, and is happy to answer any questions you have about the program!
-You can reach her at [email protected]
+Mariko Nagashima has been the TeenTix Press Corps Manager since its relaunch in Spring of 2018.
+She has extensive experience in arts journalism as the former Editor of SeattleDances, a website that covers all the dance happenings in Seattle.
+She is so excited the Press Corps is up-and-running again and is happy to answer any questions you have about the program.
+You can reach her at [email protected].